MathiasStadler/armbian-sunxi-fel-boot/README.md

 # Necessary hardware
-- orange pi SBC - i'm tested that with a orange pi plus
+- orange pi SBC - i have tested with a orange pi plus
 - Power adapter for SBC
 - USB cable for the OTG USB plug
-- serial console - I'm used a FTD1232 <=> usb adapter 3,3 Volt
+- serial console - I have used a FTD1232 <=> usb adapter 3,3 Volt

 # procedure of run.sh